Zig’s Lovely Syntax

 Almost always there is an up-front bound for the number of iterations until the break, and its worth asserting this bound, because debugging crashes is easier than debugging hangs.

-all use the same Ruby/Rust
+for, while, if, switch, and catch all use the same Ruby/Rust

 inspired syntax for naming captured values: